Ashbourne, County Meath: 19th century

-1916 Rising (The Battle of Ashbourne)
+Easter Rising

 On 28 April 1916, a group of Fingal Volunteers attacked the Royal Irish Constabulary barracks at Ashbourne.
 This event is documented in Ríocht na Mídhe, the journal of the Meath Archaeological and Historical Society, and other sources.
 The group were estimated to number 45 men and were under the command of Thomas Ashe, a national school teacher in Lusk with Richard Mulcahy acting as second-in-command.
 The barracks were usually manned by a sergeant and four constables but given the level of fighting in the capital, reinforcements had been called in from surrounding barracks and so on the day of the attack, there were 10 RIC men stationed there.

 The rebels advanced on the barracks and disarmed two RIC men who were setting up a barricade outside the barracks.
 Ashe then called on the remaining officers to surrender and the siege situation turned into a shoot-out.
 Ultimately the RIC members offered to surrender by waving a white handkerchief.
 However, before they could emerge, a supporting convoy of cars and RIC reinforcements arrived from the direction of Slane.
 Ashe's force spread out and rushed along Slane road to stop the RIC convoy from reaching Rath Cross.
 The RIC reinforcements took fire from all sides.
 The firefight lasted several hours before volunteer reinforcements arrived from Boranstown.
 The RIC eventually surrendered to the volunteers.
 However, given that the uprising in Dublin had been put down, the Fingal volunteers eventually gave themselves up two days later.
 Thomas Ashe and his men were sentenced to death for their part in the attack, but this was later commuted to penal servitude for life.